Contents

 0x08

 TTP is designed around the assumption that any process can die at any time.
-The lock file at /var/lib/ttp/ttp.lock contains all information needed to undo changes.
+The lock file at /run/ttp/ttp.lock maintains active session states, enabling immediate recovery and clean slate verification.

 NORMAL